ijl/orjson/README.md

 e.g., "1970-01-01T00:00:00+00:00".
 This is a subset of ISO 8601 and compatible with `isoformat()` in the standard library.

-`datetime.datetime` objects serialize with or without a `tzinfo`.
-For a full RFC 3339 representation, `tzinfo` must be present or `orjson.OPT_NAIVE_UTC` must be specified (e.g., for timestamps stored in a database in UTC and deserialized by the database adapter without a `tzinfo`).
-If a `tzinfo` is not present, a timezone offset is not serialized.

-`tzinfo`, if specified, must be a timezone object that is either `datetime.timezone.utc` or from the `pendulum`, `pytz`, or `dateutil`/`arrow` libraries.

 ```python
 >>> import orjson, datetime, pendulum
 >>> orjson.dumps(